tacticians-academy/teamfight-simulator/README.md

 ## Unimplemented

 - Abilities: Each Set adds new champions whose abilities must be implemented before the unit can be fully supported.
 See [Current Set support](#current-set-support) for progress.
-- Traits: Non-basic effects are not implemented
-- Items: Non-basic effects are not implemented
 - Augments: Not implemented
-- A bunch of smaller features (specifying socialite hex(es)/30 second overtime limit/etc)
+- Various minor gameplay features (30 second overtime limit/etc)
-- Engine refinements (pathfinding improvements/exact cast times/etc) so that gameplay resembles TFT enough to reproduce fights accurately
+- Engine refinements (pathfinding improvements/experimentally determining undocumented values) so that gameplay resembles TFT enough to reproduce fights

 ## Out of scope